-Stridor is an abnormal, high-pitched, musical breathing sound caused by a blockage in the throat or voice box (larynx).
-It is usually heard when taking in a breath.
+Stridor is an abnormal, high-pitched, musical breathing sound.
+It is caused by a blockage in the throat or voice box (larynx).
+It is most often heard when taking in a breath.

 Children are at higher risk of airway blockage because they have narrower airways than adults.
-In young children, stridor is a sign of airway blockage and must be treated right away to prevent total airway obstruction.
+In young children, stridor is a sign of airway blockage.
+It must be treated right away to prevent the airway from becoming completely closed.

-The airway can be blocked by an object, swelling of the tissues of the throat or upper airway, or spasm of the airway muscles or the vocal cords.
+The airway can be blocked by an object, swollen tissues of the throat or upper airway, or a spasm of the airway muscles or the vocal cords.

 Common causes of stridor include: